elastic/harp/docs/cso/HowTo.md

 ## Introduction

 Storing secrets (see below) is hard.
-Not from a purely technical standpoint - there are many, many secure ways to store them - but in the sense that secrets need to be saved in ways that they can be found logically by humans and machines.
-The Cloud Secret Organization specification is a way to standardize how secrets are stored logically.
-This document bridges the gap between the high level explanations and the daily practice of storing, retrieving, and using secrets.
+Not from a purely technical standpoint - there are many, many secure ways to store them - but in the sense that secrets need to be saved in ways that they can be found logically by humans **and** machines.
+The Cloud Secret Organization (CSO) specification is a way to standardize how secrets are stored logically, and the `harp` tool is designed to aid in storing, retrieving, and validating secrets in a CSO compliant manner.
+This document provides a simple and practical introduction to CSO and storing, retrieving, and using secrets with `harp`.

 ### Terms used in this document